Catherine Connoly

 But just on my year as mayor, I really found it difficult in the sense of going to different social events.

-So I remember being at an auction for charity, and a mini-car was auctioned
+That was 2004 to 2005, and watching neoliberalism at its peak.
+So, I remember being at an auction for charity, and a mini-car was auctioned.

-And we were corporatizing all
+and we were corporatizing all our

-And I found that very, very difficult.
+services at the same time and I found that very very difficult.

-You know, I think I lost a lot of weight that year, just simply
+I was at more events where I think I couldn't eat you know I think I lost a lot of weight that year just simply

-just, it didn't sit well with me at all.
+just it didn't sit well with me at all.
+The whole, it was an absolute privilege to be mayor.

-The whole, it was an absolute privilege to be mayor, it was a privilege to meet people.
+It was a privilege to meet people.

-But I'm talking about on a different level, the corporate events I went to, and of course, the fall came very shortly after that.
+But I'm talking about on a different level the corporate events I went to and of course the fall came very shortly after that.

-Very briefly now, let's have a little, a little ocarina pause.
+Very briefly now let's have a little

 I don't have my ocarina with me this week.

-You know, I quite like not having the ocarina, to tell you the truth.
+We're just going to have to sit with that.
+You know, I quite like not having the ocarina to tell you the truth.

 We're going to sit with that, sit with the anxiety of it.

+I want to get more into meditation.
 I do basic mindfulness stuff, but really, I've been putting it off, but I want to get into cultivation meditations.

 To meditate in such a way that you can cultivate certain emotions.
+I'd really love to do that.

 Not right now, though.

-I'm not even going to explain this to you, Donna, if you're listening to this podcast.
+I'm not even going to explain this to you, Donald, if you're listening to this podcast.
+I'm not even going to tell you what this is about.

 All right, here's some adverts.